-Welcome to the first year of the Natspec Awards.
+Welcome to the second year of the Natspec Awards.

-The Natspec Awards will help us recognise and celebrate excellent practice in the specialist further education sector.
-They will also be an excellent way to promote continuous improvement and raise standards in our sector.
-We are on the look-out for innovative practice which encourages high aspirations and enables young people with learning difficulties and/or disabilities to achieve their goals.
+The Natspec Awards aim to recognise and celebrate excellent practice in the specialist further education sector.
+They are an excellent way to promote continuous improvement and raise standards in our sector.
+We are on the look-out for innovative practice which encourages high aspirations and enables young people with learning difficulties and / or disabilities to achieve their goals.

 Whatever the size of your setting, and however long your organisation has been established, this is your chance to showcase effective, evidence-based practice and share your learning with the sector.